Why do cats stand and reaches their paw out to you and looks at you with their piercing eyes?

 You should get your cat to the vet if you notice that they’re holding a paw in the air more than usual.

 As you can see, if your cat reaches their paw out to you, it can have many meanings.

 It’s also possible that we’re reading too much into a simple gesture, and it doesn’t mean anything.

 Or your cat is messing with you to see how much they can freak you out.

-What do you think about these 8 reasons why a cat reaches their paw out to you?
+What do you think about these 8 reasons?
 Does your cat ever do it?
 Share your ideas in the comment section.